psevestre/openid-fapi/Financial_API_WD_002.md

 ### 7.3 Successful Response

-The authorization server shall verify that the request object is valid, the signature algorithm is not `none`, and the signature is correct as in clause 6.3 of [OIDC].
+1. The authorization server shall verify that the request object is valid, the signature algorithm is not `none`, and the signature is correct as in clause 6.3 of [OIDC].

-If the verification is successful, the server shall generate a request URI and return a JSON payload that contains `request_uri`, `aud`, `iss`, and `exp` claims at the top level with `201 Created` HTTP response code.
+1. If the verification is successful, the server shall generate a request URI and return a JSON payload that contains `request_uri`, `aud`, `iss`, and `exp` claims at the top level with `201 Created` HTTP response code.
+1. The `request_uri` shall be based on a cryptographic random value so that it is difficult to predict for an attacker.
+1. The request URI shall be bound to the client identifier of the client that posted the request object.
+1. Since the request URI can be replayed, its lifetime should be short and preferably limited to one-time use.

-The value of these claims in the JSON payload shall be as follows:
+1. The value of these claims in the JSON payload shall be as follows:
     * `request_uri` : The request URI corresponding to the request object posted.
     * `aud` : A JSON string that represents the client identifier of the client that posted the request object.
     * `iss` : A JSON string that represents the issuer identifier of the authorization server as defined in [RFC7519].
 When a pure OAuth 2.0 is used, the value is the redirection URI.
 When OpenID Connect is used, the value is the issuer value of the authorization server.
     * `exp` : A JSON number that represents the expiry time of the request URI as defined in [RFC7519].

 The following is an example of such a response: